 - Do something you used to love as a kid

 Instead of running away with your hands up or crying in the corner during the most hectic and sometimes dreaded part of the day, make dinner easier!
 Take a few minutes and prep easy meals that your family loves.
 Use the crock pot (check out these recipes), meal plan, prep double and freeze for later, or have brinner aka breakfast for dinner.
 Do whatever you can to make your meal time easier and more enjoyable for YOU!

 CLEAR THE AIR WEEK

-For the last challenge of the month, we're encouraging you to take something that is weighing you down… and tackle it!
+For the last challenge of simplify month, we're encouraging you to take something that is weighing you down… and tackle it!
+Try a brain dump to figure out what it is you want to work on.
 This might be the hardest challenge of the month, but you're going to feel like a million bucks when you're done.

-Interestingly, these things can be weighing you down in two different ways, physically and mentally.
-Physically, you might need to go through your junk draw or that one scary corner in your closet.
+Interestingly, these things can be weighing you down in two different ways, physically or mentally.
+Physically, you might need to go through your junk drawer or that one scary corner in your closet.
 Mentally, you might need to mend a broken relationship with a friend or loved one.

 Either way, take some time to think of the things that you feel are weighing you down and try to fix them.
 Call that friend or family member and make amends.
 Letting whatever it was that was bothering you go will make you feel so much better.
 Likewise, you'll feel a lot better when you don't have to search through 5 million items to find a AA battery in your junk drawer!
 Whatever you do, take note of how you feel before and how you feel after you tackle it!